- La Pinta

 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

-Extend your trip: Save 10% per person on this itinerary when combined with the Southwestern itinerary.
+Extend your trip: Save 10% per person on this itinerary when combined with the Western itinerary.
 Additional itinerary combinations for up to a 15-day itinerary are available.
 Contact ExpeditionTrips for details.

-Arrival by plane to San Cristóbal Island and transfer to La Pinta for cabin assignment, introductory briefing and lunch.
+Arrival by plane to San Cristóbal Island and transfer to La Pinta for introductions and lunch.

-Afternoon disembarkation (wet landing) on the eastern tip of the island.
-Pitt Point is an eroded tuff cone; the trail that ascends from the beach provides spectacular views of the shoreline.
-This is the only site in the Galápagos where the three species of boobies can be found together, as well as the two frigate species, plus a colony of bachelor sea lions along the beach.
-After the walk, if conditions are favorable, there is a chance to swim from the beach.
-Expedition plan for the next day and dinner.
+Land at Punta Pitt on the eastern tip of San Cristóbal Island.
+The trail that ascends from the beach provides spectacular views of the shoreline.
+Observe two frigate species, plus a colony of bachelor sea lions.
+After the walk, if conditions are favorable, there is a chance to swim from the beach and snorkel by an islet.

 In the afternoon, disembark (wet landing) at a white coral beach for a short walk to observe the sea lions, mockingbirds, finches or enjoy the beach.
-There is great snorkelling in this area (snorkeling equipment is available for guests at no extra cost), kayak or ride the glass-bottom boat.
-Briefing and dinner.
+There is great snorkeling in this area; or choose to kayak or ride in the glass-bottom boat.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.